-Eduardo Maia Cadete is a partner in the Antitrust and Competition practice of Morais Leitão, Galvão Teles, Soares da Silva & Associados, RL.
-He has more than 15 years of cartel, merger control, state aid, internal antitrust audits and litigation experience in both the private and public sectors.
+Eduardo Maia Cadete is a partner in the Antitrust and Competition practice of Morais Leitão, Galvão Teles, Soares da Silva & Associados, R.L.
+He has more than 16 years of cartel, merger control, state aid, internal antitrust audits and litigation experience in both the private and public sectors.
 He has represented clients in some of the largest, most complex, cartel, merger matters and private enforcement proceedings in Portugal.
-In 2016 he was described by Chambers as "... advising and representing national and international clients before the European Commission and the NCA".
+In Chambers 2017 clients praise him as as a "very dynamic, extremely knowledgeable and confident" practitioner.
 His litigation experience also includes representing clients before European Courts and the European Court of Human Rights.